SampleEnvironment/SECoP/protocol/specification/messages/optional.rst

              [reply] error_check <module>:<accessible> <error-report>

-    The check value message is used to enable *dry run* functionality on :ref:`accessibles <accessibles>` (parameters and commands).
+    The check value message is used to enable *dry run* functionality on :doc:`parameters and commands <../accessibles>`.
 It consists of the module and accessible name, in addition to the value to be verified.
 It allows an ECS to verify if a value can be set on a particular parameter without actually changing it with a `change` message.
 Similarly, it can be used on commands to check if a value is a valid argument, without `executing <do>` the command.
 This check goes beyond a simple validity check based on the accessible's datainfo and may depend on the current configuration of the entire SEC node.
 Upon successful completion of the check, a `checked` response is sent, containing a `data-report` of the verified value.
 The accessible property `checkable` indicates whether an accessible can be checked.

     .. admonition:: Remarks

         * The response to a `check` message must not depend on the current status of the module.
         * A `check` message must not change anything, neither on the hardware nor on any parameter.
         * The `checked` and `error_check` messages are only sent in response to the `check` message on the same connection, and not to other clients with an activated connection.